 Tip #3: Recommendation letters need to represent YOU

-When it comes to letters of recommendation, try to ask professors who know you very well and who can portrait you authentically rather than professors who might be famous for their work but who do not know you as well.
+When it comes to letters of recommendation, try to ask professors who know you very well and who can portrait you authentically rather than professors who might be famous for their work but who do not know you that well.
 They should be able to write about your personal goals, values, and activities.

 Tip #4: Authenticity, Authenticity, Authenticity

 Authenticity is not just important for your letter of recommendation, but also for your letter of motivation.
 Especially at universities like Harvard as they go through thousands of applications every year and will know how genuine you’re being.
 Most of these applicants have grades above 90%, were leaders of students clubs and had other outstanding abilities.
-For these universities it is important to educate the future leaders of tomorrow.
+For these universities, it is important to educate the future leaders of tomorrow.
 They want to hear why you are special.
-Your grades (75%+) only open the door but once you are in, the process your goals, your values and your character is what counts.
+Your grades (75%+) only open the door but once you are in, the process your goals, your values, and your character is what counts.
 How will you enrich your class and how do you want to use what you will learn there?
 From which mistakes have you learned the most?
 What motivates you and how did you become who you are today?